wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket.md

     </sequence>
     ```

--   Create the sequence for back-end to client mediation as follows:
+-   Create the sequence for the back-end to client mediation as follows:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>